Whey Protein Isolate vs Concentrate: Choosing the Right One for YouJanuary 18, 2022

 Whey concentrate is dried and processed into a powder that varies from about 30-80% protein.
-Natural Force Organic Whey Protein is an 80% protein whey protein concentrate that is minimally processed to uphold the integrity of the amino acids and sourced from 100% USDA Organic, grass-fed, free-range cows.
-Each scoop of Natural Force Organic Whey contains a full 20 grams of protein rich in BCAAs and bioactive peptides.
+Natural Force Organic Grass Fed Whey is an 80% protein whey protein concentrate that is minimally processed to uphold the integrity of the amino acids and sourced from 100% USDA Organic, grass-fed, free-range cows.
+Each scoop of Natural Force Organic Grass Fed Whey contains a full 20 grams of protein rich in BCAAs and bioactive peptides.

 How Organic Whey Protein Isolate is Made

 Compared to whey protein concentrate, whey protein isolate is filtered even further to remove almost all traces of lactose, fat, carbohydrates and cholesterol.

 - Microfiltration removes curd particles and casein.

 - Ultrafiltration removes any non-protein, low molecular weight particles.

 - Nanofiltration concentrates the whey and removes any last remnants of lactose and salts.